rspamd/rspamd.com/doc/configuration/metrics.md

 ## Introduction

-Unlike SpamAssassin, Rspamd **suggests** the desired action for a specific message scanned.
-This could be treated as a recommendation to MTA what it should do with this message.
-Here is a list of possible choices that are sent by Rspamd:
+Unlike SpamAssassin, Rspamd provides **suggested** actions for specific scanned messages.
+These actions can be considered as recommendations for the MTA on how to handle the message.
+Here is a list of the possible choices sent by Rspamd:

 - `discard`: drop an email but return success for sender (should be used merely in special cases)
 - `reject`: ultimately reject message